bloominstituteoftechnology/Auth-Friends/README.md

 * If you'd like, you can create multiple "view" components for your routes.
 You could have a component who's sole purpose is to render the login form; one for a form for updating a user; another component who's sole purpose is for creating users; and then another component who's sole purpose is to delete a user.
 * It really is up to you how you build this project.
 I suggest writing down the flow you want to follow, and then writing down each individual piece you need for each step in the flow so that this process doesn't feel as overwhelming.

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/HTCR4wnK3eu6Q94z9/cHkY6rNFiHbPFm).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Problems

 * In the requirements for this project, we implemented a login POST operation, a GET operation, and a "add friend" POST operation.
 Add two more functions, one for making a PUT request, and the other for making a DELETE request.